ucb-bar/chipyard/docs/VLSI/Sky130-OpenROAD-Tutorial.rst

 VLSI Flow Control
 ^^^^^^^^^^^^^^^^^
-Firt, refer to the :ref:`VLSI/Hammer:VLSI Flow Control` documentation.
+First, refer to the :ref:`VLSI/Hammer:VLSI Flow Control` documentation.
 The below examples use the ``redo-par`` Make target to re-run only place-and-route. ``redo-`` may be prepended to any of the VLSI flow actions to re-run only that action.

 .. code-block:: shell